CLARIAH/COW/README.md

   - This might happen when you use the csvw-tool to convert a dataset.
 It indicates that you probably forgot a comma in the line before.

 * What does ValueError:"No JSON object could be decoded" mean?
-  - This error occurs when your second to final `}` is followed by a comma, probably the result of copying/pasting.
+  - In general it means that the Json schema is not syntactically valid.
+This could mean anything from missing commas, brackets, closing quotes, incorrect string quotes or invalid structure.
+E.g. this error occurs when your second to final `}` is followed by a comma.

 * When converting, I get the following error: "Exception: Could not find source file or necessary metadata file in path..."
   - It's likely your trying to convert the .csv-metadata.json file rather than the .csv file itself.